alyssa57/AlyssaKodingFuProject/readme.txt

 Hey!
-This is mine!
-(Alyssa)

-This is gibberish! kjdkflioweurklnkzsurio
+This is my first repository on GitHub…still learning how to use it.